If you love French Onion Soup, you will really LOVE this recipe. It's easy to make in the Ninja Foodi or on the stove/oven.

 - Turn the Ninja Foodi on high sear/sauté.
 Add in the oil and butter and allow to it to heat up.
 Sprinkle the seasoning blend on both sides of the chicken.
 Only use about ½ of the seasoning blend in this step, the other half is used for seasoning the onions.

 - When the oil and butter is sizzling, place the chicken breasts into the inner pot and sear them for 3-4 minutes.
-Flip the chicken and sear them for another 3-4 minutes.
-Add the onions on top after you flip the chicken.
+Flip the chicken and add the onions.
+Sear the chicken for another 3-4 minutes.

 - Remove the chicken breasts and place them on a plate.
 Stir the seasoning into the onions.